 Common Mistakes When Crafting First Sentences

-✍️ Task: Complete the sentences using the correct form to craft first sentences.
+✍️ Task: Complete the sentences using the correct form to craft first sentences for kids: build-a-bot method.

 1. The cat ______ (sleeps / jumping) on the mat.